 To learn more about Repatha’s side effects, see this article.
 Your doctor or pharmacist can also tell you more about the potential side effects of Repatha.
 And they can suggest ways to help reduce side effects.

 Here’s a short list of some of the mild side effects that Repatha can cause.
 To learn about other mild side effects, talk with your doctor or pharmacist, or read Repatha’s prescribing information.

 Mild side effects of Repatha that have been reported include:

 - upper respiratory infection, such as influenza (the flu) or the common cold

 - urinary tract infection (UTI)

-- reactions at Repatha injection sites, such as bruising, redness, or pain
+- reactions at Repatha injection sites, such as bruising, discoloration, and pain

 - back pain

 - joint pain

 Mild side effects of many drugs may go away within a few days or a couple of weeks.
 But if they become bothersome, talk with your doctor or pharmacist.